 Players within this program are recognized by viaSport as a Provincial designated High-Performance Athlete and receive carding and benefits from CSI-Pacific to further support their training and development.

-Some 2008 born athletes may be selected to train with the 2006 - 2007 group if deemed appropriate for both their short and long term development.
+Some athletes born in 2010 may be selected to train with the 2008 - 2009 group if deemed appropriate for both their short and long term development.

 Athletes selected to the SRA and JRA programs will be notified by via email by Monday after the tryout weekend.
 We will not be sending an email to the athletes who were not selected.